 The building is located at Gothenburg’s buzzing and beautiful waterfront with a view towards the city’s historic city center.

-fossil fuels to green
+fossil fuels to electric

 The exterior materials are inspired by an automotive universe and setting, where the use of glass and metal in the facade and concrete on the terrain creates a natural connection with the cars that are designed inside.